wso2-extensions/esb-connector-salesforcerest/docs/records.md

 </salesforcerest.getUpdated>
 ```
 **Properties**
-* sObjectName: The object type whose metadata you want to retrieve.
+* sObjectName: The object where you want to look for updated records.
 * startTime: Starting date/time (Coordinated Universal Time (UTC)—not local—timezone) of the timespan for which to retrieve the data.
 * endTime: Ending date/time (Coordinated Universal Time (UTC)—not local—timezone) of the timespan for which to retrieve the data.